As summer temperatures climb, keeping cool becomes a priority. But what age-old tips are worth sticking to?

 Fans are less effective when it’s humid.
 Although the air is still moved around, it’s already laden with moisture, making it harder for the sweat to evaporate.

-But until randomised controlled trials are conducted, we can’t know for sure what effect a fan might have – and such trials are not easy to plan.
+But until randomized controlled trials are conducted, we can’t know for sure what effect a fan might have – and such trials are not easy to plan.
 Researchers would need to have everything ready to go as soon as a heatwave began.
 Even then, they might wait several years until the temperatures are just right.

 What we do know is that fans aren’t always a foolproof solution.
 In a 1999 heatwave in Cincinnati, 17 people died – and 10 had fans which were switched on when the people were found dead.
 Of course, what we don’t know is if they would have died sooner without the fans, or if the reason these people had bought fans was that they lived in the hottest buildings.